My highlights from Inside Intercom Dublin

 After their extensive “World Tour”, the Intercom team came back home to Dublin, to talk about the successes and failures of building products.

-Intercom is a ‘Customer Communication Platform’, with a suite of products for live, feedback, and support on websites.
+Intercom is a ‘Customer Communication Platform’, with a suite of products for feedback and support on websites.
 It’s an invaluable product I use every day, so I might be a bit biased.
 These were the highlights for me during the event.

 The show opened with a spirited video showing a montage of countries visited in the last few months of their tour.